-SUBJECT PROPOSED RULE CURRENT RULE COMMENTS PART VII TERMINATION OF AN ARBITRATION BEFORE AWARD Dismissal of Proceedings Prior to Award 12700.
+PART VII TERMINATION OF AN ARBITRATION BEFORE AWARD Dismissal of Proceedings Prior to Award 12700.
 Dismissal of Proceedings Prior to Award (a) The panel must dismiss an arbitration or a claim at the joint request of the parties to that arbitration or claim.
-The dismissal will be with or without prejudice, depending on the request of the parties. (b) The panel may dismiss a claim or an arbitration: Upon motion of a party under Rule 12206 or Rule 12504; or On its own initiative under Rule 12211(c) or Rule 12601(c).
+The dismissal will be with or without prejudice, depending on the request of the parties. (b) The panel may dismiss a claim or an arbitration: Upon motion of a party under Rule 12206 or Rule 12504; or On its own initiative under Rule [12211] 12212(c) or Rule 12601(c).
 10305.
 Dismissal of Proceedings (a) At any time during the course of an arbitration, the arbitrators may either upon their own initiative or at the request of a party, dismiss the proceeding and refer the parties to their judicial remedies, or to any dispute resolution forum agreed to by the parties, without prejudice to any claims or defenses available to any party. (b) The arbitrators may dismiss a claim, defense, or proceeding with prejudice as a sanction for willful and intentional material failure to comply with an order of the arbitrator(s) if lesser sanctions have proven ineffective.
-The new rule cross- references the sections of the Code that authorize the panel to dismiss a claim prior to award in certain circumstances: Rule 12206 (six-year eligibility rule); Rule 12504 (motions to dismiss prior to award); Rule 12211 (sanctions); and Rule 12601 (postponements).
+The new rule cross- references the sections of the Code that authorize the panel to dismiss a claim prior to award in certain circumstances: Rule 12206 (six-year eligibility rule); Rule 12504 (motions to dismiss prior to award); Rule [12211] 12212 (sanctions); and Rule 12601 (postponements).

-SUBJECT PROPOSED RULE CURRENT RULE COMMENTS Settlement Withdrawal of (a) Parties to an arbitration may agree to settle their dispute at any time.
+Settlement 12701.
+Settlement 10306.
+Settlements The rule clarifies that Settlement (a) Parties to an arbitration may agree to settle their dispute at any time.
 Parties who settle their dispute must notify the Director.
 The Director will continue to administer the arbitration, and fees may continue to accrue, until the Director receives written notice of the settlement.
-The parties do not need to disclose the terms of the settlement agreement to the Director or to NASD Dispute Resolution, but members and associated persons may have reporting obligations under the [R]rules of NASD. (b) Settling parties will remain responsible for fees incurred under the Code.
-If parties to a settlement fail to agree on the allocation of any outstanding fees, those fees will be divided equally among the settling parties, except member surcharges and prehearing and hearing process fees required by the Code, which will remain the responsibility of the member party or parties.
-10306.
-Settlements (a) Parties to an arbitration may agree to settle their dispute at any time. (b) The terms of a settlement agreement do not need to be disclosed to the Association.
-However, the parties will remain responsible for payment of fees incurred, including fees for previously scheduled hearing sessions.
-If the parties fail to agree on the allocation of outstanding fees, the fees shall be divided equally among all parties.
-The [proposed] rule clarifies that parties must notify the Director in writing that a settlement has been reached to prevent any additional fees from accruing.
+The parties do not need to disclose the terms of the settlement agreement to the Director or to NASD Dispute Resolution, but members and associated persons may have reporting obligations under the rules of NASD. (b) Settling parties will remain responsible for fees incurred under the Code.
+If parties to a settlement fail to agree on the allocation of any outstanding fees, those fees will be (a) Parties to an arbitration may agree to settle their dispute at any time. (b) If the parties agree to settle their dispute, they will remain responsible for payment of fees incurred, including fees for previously scheduled hearing sessions and fees incurred as a result of adjournments, pursuant to Rule 10319. (c) The terms of a settlement agreement do not need to be disclosed to the Association.
+However, [the parties will remain responsible for payment of fees incurred, including fees for previously scheduled to the payment of fees incurred, including fees for payment of fees incurred, including fees for payment of fees incurred, including fees for previously scheduled parties must notify the Director in writing that a settlement has been reached to prevent any additional fees from accruing. divided equally among the settling parties, except member surcharges and prehearing and hearing process fees required by the Code, which will remain the responsibility of the member party or parties. hearing sessions.
+If] if the parties fail to agree on the allocation of outstanding fees, the fees shall be divided equally among all parties.
+Withdrawal of 12702.
+Withdrawal of Claims New rule.
+This rule is